renuo/onlylogs/README.md

 * errors
 * performance

-And we have one more good news for you: onlylogs does not even need a database 🥳

-When your application grows and self-hosting your log files, for any reason, is not good enough for you anymore, you can stream them to onlylogs.io and continue enjoying your feature.
+When your application grows and self-hosting your log files, for any reason, is not good enough for you anymore, you can stream them to https://onlylogs.io and continue enjoying the same features.

+> [!IMPORTANT]
+> At the current stage errors and performance monitoring are not yet available.
+> Also https://onlylogs.io is still in beta.
+Send us an email if you want access to the platform.

 ## Usage